MondKobold/energy-efficiency-of-memory-bound-algorithms/README.md

-# energy-efficiency-of-memory-bound-algorithms
-Quellcode zur Masterarbeit Energy-Efficiency of Memory-Bound Algorithms
+# Implementierungen zur Masterarbeit Energy Efficiency of Memory-Bound Algorithms

+NOTE: I am using Intervals of [left, right) in the whole program

+timsort is a reimplementation of https://github.com/python/cpython/blob/master/Objects/listobject.c sort.